 Following a great recommendation from other globetrotters we met in Halong Bay, we decided to stay in Cambodia, take a plane to the seaside and spend a week or so on this secluded island.
 White sand, blue sky, sunshine, crystal clear warm water and a nice bungalow right on the beach.
 Paradise.
 (And all that at low prices compared to other similar spots in the world).

 The island is still very much unspoilt, at the beginning of its touristic development, with all its advantages and some limitations.

-We chose a great resort with bungalows for our stay, if you are interested you can read here the details.
+We chose a great resort with bungalows for our stay, if you are interested you can read about the Saracen Bay Resort here.